Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Volker Springel for allowing us to use the GADGET-3 code.
 Calculations for this paper were partly performed on the COSMOS Consortium supercomputer within the Dirac Facility jointly funded by STFC, the Large Facilities Capital Fund of BIS and the University of Cambridge, as well as the Darwin Supercomputer of the University of Cambridge High Performance Computing Service (http://www.hpc.cam.ac.uk/), provided by Dell Inc. using Strategic Research Infrastructure Funding from the Higher Education Funding Council for England.
 Simulations were also run at the CINECA Super Computer Center (CPU time assigned through an INAF-CINECA grant).
 We thank Olga Cucciati for sending us observational data for SFRD, and Martin Haehnelt, Giuseppe Murante for useful discussions.
 This work is supported by PRIN-MIUR, PRIN-INAF 2009, INFN/PD51 grant.
 PB and MV are supported by the ERC Starting Grant ``cosmoIGM''.
 ET acknowledges the Australian Research Council Centre of Excellence for All-sky Astrophysics (CAASTRO), funded by grant CE110001020.
+MK acknowledges a fellowship from the European Commission's Framework Programme 7, through the Marie Curie Initial Training Network CosmoComp (PITN-GA-2009-238356).